-- (c) Should the Employer obtain an improved medical insurance policy for non-bargaining unit employees and upon written notice to the Union with a written return request from the Union to do so, employees covered under this Agreement will be converted to coverage under the new policy with the same terms applicable to non-bargaining unit employees. - (d) Effective January 1, 2001, the Employer will provide to bargaining unit employees dental insurance in accordance with Univision's Dental Plan applicable to non-bargaining unit employees.
+(c) The Employer will continue to provide to bargaining unit employees dental insurance in accordance with Univision's Dental Plan applicable to non-bargaining unit employees.
 Any changes to the Univision Dental Plan made during the term of this Agreement shall be equally applicable to bargaining unit and non-bargaining unit employees.